QuirinHaberl/MemoryProject/README.md

 **Display:**

-(2) This area displays the lives the player has/ are remaining.
+(2) This area displays the lives the amount of lives remaining.
 Each heart represents two lives (two half lives).
-Here the [Level](#2.3Levels) 1 is chosen, and therefore 4 hearts (8 lives) are displayed and played with.
+Here, [Level](#2.3Levels) 1 is chosen and therefore 4 hearts (8 lives) are displayed and played with.
 This area will be updated after every turn and can not be altered by the player.
 If there are no more lives left, the game is lost.

-(3) This area represents the playing field, and is showing the cards/chests.It is the main part of the game.
-Here the [Level](#2.3Levels) 1 is chosen, and therefore 16 cards/chests are displayed.
+(3) This area represents the playing field and is showing the cards/chests.
+It is the main part of the game.
+Here, [Level](#2.3Levels) 1 is chosen, and therefore 16 cards/chests are displayed.

 (4) Here, the chosen [name of the Player](#2.2NameSelection) as well as